bruab/bruab.github.io/needs.md

 What do you read that you think might make a good home for an original, heartfelt article on any of these subjects?
 Or do you happen to be a writer/publisher who's open to a guest post or collaboration?
 Please do [reach out](/contact).

+## Advice on reaching nonfiction authors, and aspiring nonfiction authors

+We haven't done a lot of marketing at [Useful Books](https://www.usefulbooks.com/), but I'm not opposed to the idea.
+If there's a way I can show up and be helpful—or put some of our [already-helpful stuff](/https://www.usefulbooks.com/resources)—in front of people who are writing a nonfiction book—or thinking about writing one ... fabulous.
+I'll do it.
+How though?
+[Get in touch](/contact) and let me know.

 <br />

 # Needs that have been met :)